nirmata/demo-remediation-argo/setup/README.md

 ## 🧱 Local Cluster Mode

-If you are **not using ArgoCD** for deployments, specify the repository-to-namespace configuration using a `ConfigMap`.
+You can also specify the repository-to-namespace mappings using a `ConfigMap`.

 ### 1. Create the ConfigMap